Th3OneAndOnly/AdventEX/README.txt

 Some other classes:

 RunningScript - Wash & repeat!
 A script that runs.
-Override it's run() propertyIt does NOT allow parameters passed into it.
+Override it's run() property.
+It does NOT allow parameters passed into it.
 You CAN set 'runEvery' to something other than nil to make it run every amount of turns.

 ActorScript - For those alive things!